olleepalmer/olleepalmer.github.io/_drafts/2019-10-07-optimizely-program-management-review.md

 ‘Live’ and ‘Archived’

 If a test has been archived, it literally disappears from view.
 Past test needs to be present, visible and easily found.

-### No ability to filter by stage

-Program Management has a great timeline in each ticket where you can mark the stage it’s at, e.g. Idea, Requirements, Development, etc.

-The problem is, there’s no way to filter your master list by stage.
-This meant that I became dreadfully lost.

-Where my Kanban board gives me an at a glance view of what I need to be working on at any minute, Program Management gave me a homogenous list of every test at every stage.